lucasnfe/puct-music-emotion/README.md

                           --save_to e1_mcts_1.mid
 ```

-This command will generate a piece with emotion E1 (--emotion 1) using PUCT and the trained models.
+The `generate_mcts.py` script will generate a piece with emotion E1 (--emotion 1) using PUCT and the trained models.
 This piece will be saved as a mid file names 'e1_mcts_1.mid'.
 To generate pieces with different emotions, change the value of the `--emotion` argument to 2, 3, or 4.

 ## Training Models from Scratch